donejs/donejs/docs/guide.md

 - [Testee](https://github.com/bitovi/testee) - JavaScript Test runner
 - [DocumentJS](http://documentjs.com) - Documentation

-If we now go into the `donej-chat` folder with
+If we now go into the `donejs-chat` folder with

 ```
 cd donejs-chat